ncats/translator-workflows/GreenTeamQ1_Asthma_Outcomes_PM2.5_Ozone_Exposures/README.md

 ## Query:

-Among pediatric patients with an 'asthma-like phenotype', is exposure to PM2.5 and ozone associated with responsiveness to treatment?
+Among pediatric patients with an 'asthma-like phenotype', is exposure to particulate matter <=2.5 micrometers in diameter (PM2.5) and ozone associated with responsiveness to treatment?
 (In other words, are exposures higher in patients who are non-responsive to treatment than in patients who are responsive to treatment?)

 ## Goal:

-Patients with asthma are sensitive to airborne pollutants such as particulate matter <=2.5 micrometers in diameter (PM2.5) and ozone.
-Pediatric patients are even more sensitive than adult patients.
-This query should confirm our assertion and overall use case assumption that high environmental exposures are associated with poor clinical outcomes among patients with an 'asthma-like phenotype'.
+Patients with asthma are sensitive to airborne pollutants such as PM2.5 and ozone.
+This query should confirm our assertion and overall use case assumption that exposure to high levels of airborne pollutants is associated with poor clinical outcomes among patients with an 'asthma-like phenotype'.
 By so doing, the query will allow us to validate our exposure models and test the functionality of our system and approach.

 ## Data Types, Sources, and Routes:

 Patient Data: Green Team HuSH+ Patient Data
-(Important caveat: the existing HuSH+ patient data set is NOT restricted to pediatric patients; moreover, all dates, ages, and other PHI have been randomized and cannot be used for inference)
 Exposure Data: PM2.5 and ozone exposure estimates from the Center for the Community Modeling and Assessment System (CMAS), UNC Institute for the Environment (raw sensor data from US EPA)

 **Input:** HuSH+ patients with <=2 or >2 ED visits over 12-month period after diagnosis for 'asthma-like phenotype'; patient latitude and longitude